brennovich/feuerundflamme.xyz/_posts/24-05-20-nourishingresistance.markdown

 We will gather on a regular basis to cook and eat together!
 Each session will be dedicated to one dish that we will prepare together, led by a cook that will guide us through the cooking process.

-For our first cooking session we will cook & feast on vegetarian *ASHAK - afghan dumplings* 🥟 - led by our fave community cook <a href="[https://www.instagram.com/ayschotthesheriff/]()">Ayscha Omar</a>.
+For our first cooking session we will cook & feast on vegetarian *ASHAK - afghan dumplings* 🥟 - led by our fave community cook <a href="https://www.instagram.com/ayschotthesheriff/">Ayscha Omar</a>.

 Please feel free to bring a dish, drink or snack that we can eat while we cook together!

-Tickets are a suggested donation of 6 euros per person, <a href="[(https://www.eventbrite.de/e/nourishing-resistance-tickets-904347576947?aff=oddtdtcreator)]()">please buy in advance via the donation ticket link here!</a>
+Tickets are a suggested donation of 6 euros per person, <a href="https://www.eventbrite.de/e/nourishing-resistance-tickets-904347576947?aff=oddtdtcreator" ­target="_blank"­>please buy in advance via the donation ticket link here!</a>

 <br>